WxTu/ITR/README.md

 ```
 @inproceedings{ITR2022,
   title={Initializing Then Refining: A Simple Graph Attribute Imputation Network},
-  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Yue, Liu and Cai, Zhiping and zhu, En and Changwang, Zhang and Cheng, Jieren},
+  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Yue, Liu and Cai, Zhiping and Zhu, En and Changwang, Zhang and Cheng, Jieren},
   booktitle={Proceedings of the The Thirty-First International Joint Conference on Artificial Intelligence},
   pages={3494-3500},
   year={2022}